Know the Risks of Meth

 - Intense itching, causing skin sores from scratching

-With the right treatment plan, recovery is possible.
-If you, or someone you know, needs help with a substance use disorder, including meth use, call SAMHSA’s National Helpline at 1-800-662-HELP (4357) or TTY: 1-800-487-4889, or use SAMHSA’s Behavioral Health Treatment Services Locator to get help.
+Many people who could benefit from treatment do not know they have an addiction or do not think treatment will work for them.
+However, with the right treatment plan, recovery is possible.
+If you, or someone you know, need help to stop using substances – whether the problem is methamphetamine, alcohol or another drug – call SAMHSA’s National Helpline at 1-800-662-HELP (4357) or TTY: 1-800-487-4889, or text your zip code to 435748 (HELP4U), or use the SAMHSA’s Behavioral Health Treatment Services Locator to get help.

 References and Relevant Resources